stakater/trireme-kubernetes/README.md

 <img src="https://www.aporeto.com/wp-content/uploads/2016/10/trireme-logo-final-b.png" width="200">

-Trireme-Kubernetes is a Simple, Straightforward implementation of the NetworkPolicy API for Kubernetes.
-It is completely agnostic to your existing networking solution.
+Trireme-Kubernetes is a Simple, Straightforward implementation of Kubernetes Network Policies.
+Unlike most of the NetworkPolicy implementations, it is completely agnostic to your existing networking solution.

 It is based on the [Trireme](https://github.com/aporeto-inc/trireme) Zero-Trust library

 * [Kubernetes NetworkPolicy definition](https://kubernetes.io/docs/concepts/services-networking/network-policies/)